iceshard-engine/coding-style/README.md

 * Take care while naming member variables with a underscore
 * The standard reserves all names using two or more underscores in a row and names starting with a underscore followed by a Big letter.
+* It also reserves all names starting with a underscore in the global namespace / file scope.

 ```cpp
 // Reserved: